 12,250,955 Shares were issuable upon the exercise of outstanding options granted under all of Capital One's equity compensation plans, including 11,685,976 Shares issuable upon the exercise of outstanding options granted under the 2004 Plan and 564,979 Shares issuable upon the exercise of outstanding options granted under plans not approved by security holders.
-The weighted average exercise price of these options was \$57.41 per Share and the weighted average remaining term of these options was 4.3 years;
+The weighted average exercise price of these options was \$57.41 per Share and the weighted average remaining term of these options was 4.38 years;

-- 2,806,849 outstanding unvested shares of restricted stock, of which 1,138,812 unvested shares of restricted stock have performance-based vesting; - Performance share awards covering 863,648 Shares if settled at target; and - 520,281 total outstanding stock-settled restricted stock units, of which 465,825 were granted under the 2004 Plan and 54,456 were granted under plans not approved by security holders.
+- 2,806,849 outstanding unvested shares of restricted stock, of which 1,138,812 unvested shares of restricted stock have performance-based vesting; - Performance share awards covering 836,648 Shares if settled at target; and - 465,825 outstanding stock-settled restricted stock units.